 If you don’t have a social media style guide, creating a social media branding guidelines might just seem like more work to do.

 Sure, they do involve a little extra effort, but it’s worth it in the long run.

 - 88% of consumers say authenticity is a key factor when deciding what brands they support.
 Brands can hone their authenticity by being consistent in their messaging and branding.

 - Using a signature color can increase brand recognition by 80%.
 (That’s great for product sales!)
 Most people can easily recognize the McDonald’s logo.
 And for drivers on a highway, those yellow arches mean it’s time to pull off the road for something to eat!

 Even without the logo, we still recognize the ingredients and colors!
 McDonald’s clearly uses a brand template for its social media.

 - Brand consistency is making sure that your brand values, image, and messaging are consistent across all channels.
 Consistency increases revenue by a minimum of 33%.
-Being inconsistent includes posting too much one week and too little the next.
+Being inconsistent includes publishing too many social media posts one week and too little the next.
 Or being inconsistent about what content goes on each channel.